 OEM models, and project-based activities, may not produce consistent revenues on a quarterly basis.
 Consequently, any one quarter's results are not particularly indicative of the Company's prospects.
-Most OEM, and project based, sales models involve a long sales cycle - from initial discussion, product evaluation, regulatory filings, contract negotiation, performance of services, and then to market roll-out.
+Most OEM, and project-based, sales models involve a long sales cycle - from initial discussion, product evaluation, regulatory filings, contract negotiation, performance of services, and then to market roll-out.
 This process generally takes twelve to eighteen months although there are exceptions for both shorter and longer times for the completion of a project.
 The start and finish of projects is dependent on many factors, many of which are outside the control of Covalon.

-Operational Highlights for the six months ended March 31, 2020
+Operational Highlights for the nine months ended June 30, 2020

-- On January 24, 2020, the Company obtained a waiver, and an amendment, from HSBC Bank Canada for covenant breaches related to the quarters ended September 30, 2019, and December 31, 2019, respectively under the Company's Facility (as defined herein).
+• On January 24, 2020, the Company obtained a waiver, and an amendment, from HSBC Bank Canada for covenant breaches related to the quarters ended September 30, 2019, and December 31, 2019, respectively under the Company's Facility (as defined herein).
 The Facility was concurrently amended to provide the Company with more room under its future covenants.
-For further information, please see "Liquidity & Capital Resources". - On March 30, 2020, the Company announced a breakthrough antimicrobial technology formulated to kill the viruses, bacteria, and other pathogens.
-This release was followed by a conference call to further discuss the technology and the potential products associated with the formulation.
+For further information, please see "Liquidity & Capital Resources".